rectorphp/rector/README.md

 ### 3. Let Rector Refactor Your Code

-The `rector.yaml` config is loaded by default, so we can skip it.
+The `rector.yaml` configuration is loaded by default, so we can skip it.

 ```bash
 # see the diff first